cobbdzon/modrinth-downloader/README.md

 - Adding support for Windows (help is welcome from any Windows user)
 - Turn project into a pip package.
 - Make it into a package-esque version management system.
-(Similar to apt in Debian Linux)
+(Similar to ~~apt in Debian Linux~~ pacman in Arch Linux)